 The photographic collages visualize the nerve and soul of ballet and resemble the classical painting in their expression.
-The intention of the ballet photography art project was to capture and condense moments from the ballet performances to reveal the essence of ballet.
+The intention of the ballet photography art project was to capture and condense moments from the ballet performances.
+In order to reveal the essence of ballet.

-The art book is a rare and fascinating window to the enchanting world of ballet with 63 photographic collages over The Royal Danish Ballet and interviews with ballet master Nikolaj Hübbe, writer and ballet reviewer Erik Aschengreen and photographer Lars Schwander.
+The art book is a rare and fascinating window to the enchanting world of ballet.
+Including 63 photographic collages from The Royal Danish Ballet.
+Also, it includes interviews with ballet master Nikolaj Hübbe, writer and ballet reviewer Erik Aschengreen and photographer Lars Schwander.

 Format: 34 x 30 cm